• 4,000 firms

 Office supplies and equipment

-Office supplies, such as stationery, computers, printers, and furniture, are considered OpEx.
-These costs ensure workers have the necessary tools to carry out their tasks efficiently.
+Office supplies count as OpEx.
+For example, this covers stationery, computers, printers, and furniture.
+These costs give workers the tools to do their jobs well.

 Marketing and advertising